Master System

 The is an 8-bit home video game console manufactured and developed by Sega.
-It was originally a remodeled export version of the Sega Mark III, the third iteration of the SG-1000 series of consoles, released in Japan in 1985.
-The Master System launched in North America in 1986, followed by Europe in 1987 and Brazil and Korea in 1989.
-A Japanese version was launched in 1987, with additions including a built-in FM audio chip, a rapid-fire switch, and a dedicated port for the 3D glasses.
+It was originally a remodeled export version of the Sega Mark III, the third iteration of the SG-1000 series of consoles, released in Japan on October 20, 1985.
+The Master System was launched in North America in September 1986, followed by Europe in August 1987, South Korea in April 1989, and Brazil in September 1989.
+A Japanese version was launched on October 23, 1987, with additions including a built-in FM audio chip, a rapid-fire switch, and a dedicated port for the 3D glasses.
 The Master System II, a cheaper model, was released in 1990 in North America, Australasia, and Europe.

 The original Master System models use both cartridges and a credit card-sized format, Sega Cards.
 Accessories include a light gun and 3D glasses that work with specially designed games.
 The later Master System II redesign removed the card slot, turning it into a strictly cartridge-only system, and is incompatible with the 3D glasses.

 As a third-generation console, the Master System was released in competition with the Nintendo Entertainment System (NES).
 Its library is smaller and with fewer well-reviewed games than the NES, due in part to Nintendo licensing policies requiring platform exclusivity.
-Though the Master System had newer, improved hardware, it failed to overturn Nintendo's market share advantage in Japan and North America.
-However, it attained greater success in other markets, including Europe, Brazil, South Korea, New Zealand, and Australia.
+Though the Master System had newer, improved hardware, it failed to overturn Nintendo's market share advantage in Japan, North America, and most of Western Europe.
+However, it attained greater success in some markets, including the United Kingdom, Belgium, Spain, Brazil, South Korea, New Zealand, and Australia.

-The Master System is estimated to have sold between 10-13 million units worldwide.
+The Master System is estimated to have sold 13 million units worldwide.
 In addition, Tectoy has sold 8 million licensed Master System variants in Brazil.
 Retrospective criticism has recognized its role in the development of the Sega Genesis, and a number of well-received games, particularly in PAL (including PAL-M) regions, but is critical of its limited library in the NTSC regions, which were dominated by the NES.